revolutionarygamesco/pb-ship-generator/README.md

   British Empire, or the Kingdom of France.
-* You wouldn’t normally see ships from any of the Five Admiralties of the Dutch Republic in the Caribbean, but the Dutch West India Company has its own fleet of privateers to protect its merchant vessels.
-Both merchant and privateer Dutch vessels add the fluyt as a possible ship type.
+* You wouldn’t normally see ships from any of the Five Admiralties of the Dutch Republic in the Caribbean, but the Dutch West India Company has its own fleet of armed merchant vessels.
+They add the fluyt to the list of ship classes.
 * And of course, you can also generate pirate ships.
-* Merchant ships might have improved sails.
 * Navy vessels have **superior firepower** (all attack dice increased by one size; see _Pirate Borg_, p.
 112).
-* Navy and privateer vessels might have improved sails, upgraded or extra swivels, upgraded or extra cannons, an armored hull, and/or a ram upgrade.
+* Ships might have improved sails, upgraded or extra swivels, upgraded or extra cannons, an armored hull, and/or a ram upgrade.
 * Any vessel could have a legendary captain, a strict bosun, a master gunner, a master of sails, and/or a master carpenter.
 Any ship might have a deck sorcerer or deck priest, but never both.